You can access most of the content, but you must register and login to access the entire site. Registration is free.

 Conversational Leadership is for anyone who wishes to take responsibility, influence, and lead, making a difference, large or small, in their life, job, or the world in whatever way they choose.

 Anyone can become a conversational leader.
 You do not need permission.
 You are not appointed a conversational leader.
-It is NOT some change initiative or organizational development (OD) intervention foisted on you by your organization.
+It is NOT some change initiative or organizational development (OD) intervention imposed on you by your organization.
 It is a choice that you make.

-You do not need any resources or training, but you do need a strong willingness to learn and to change.
+You do not need any resources or training, but you need a strong willingness to learn and change.
 It is about better understanding yourself and other people.
 It’s about trusting and respecting each other, not trying to manipulate or control each other.

 It is about changing your behavior, improving your conversation skills and habits, and adopting conversational methods.
 It’s about creating a better life, a better organization, a better world.

 Despite being delivered some time ago, this talk provides an insightful primer on Conversational Leadership.
+Note at 26:20, before the Q&A, where I allow the audience to discuss my talk among themsleves.

 Blook Search